Fidget-Spinner/cpython_optimization_notes/3.15/dual_call_stacks.md

 Additionally, the frame bump allocator that CPython currently uses should exhaust much slower in the case of recursive calls, as it will only consume the second (locals) call stack, not the first one.
-Lastly, the performance improvements from making `PyUnstable_Object_IsUniqueReferencedTemporary` significantly cheaper on the free-threaded build will likely make this more than worth it.
+Lastly, the performance improvements from making GC mark/sweep cheaper on the free-threaded build will likely make this more than worth it.
 A reminder that this replaced the `Py_REFCNT(op) == 1` optimization that libraries like `numpy` use to reuse objects.